-It would seem that, for Santorum not to draw criticism on his ethical beliefs, he must either 1) share the beliefs of everyone listening or 2) not share his beliefs publicly.
+It would seem that, for Santorum to avoid criticism for his ethical beliefs, he must either 1) share the beliefs of everyone listening or 2) not share his beliefs publicly.

-At this point, a reader may say, why can't he keep his ethics to himself?
+At this point, you may say, "Why can't he keep his ethics to himself?"

 Did we insist on the same ethical isolationism from Al Gore when he was telling us to recycle?
-No, we generally accepted Al Gore's ethics as righteousness, which sounds way more righteous than "self-righteousness".
+No, we generally accepted Al Gore's ethics as actually righteous, which sounds way more righteous than "self-righteousness".
 The reason for this was simply... we agreed with Gore.

-Even when we found out that Gore's eight mansions all require nine liquified private jets per day to power the mosquito-zapper on the veranda, we didn't condemn him because we know his message is more important than the messanger.
-Just as we wouldn't hang an anti-smoking crusader who backslides to a pack of Camel Lights because the greater cause is more important than the dude holding the sign.
+Even when we found out that Gore's eight mansions all require nine liquified private jets per day to power the mosquito-zapper on the veranda, we didn't condemn him because we know his message is more important than the messenger.
+Just as we (hopefully) wouldn't condemn an anti-smoking crusader who backslides to a pack of Camel Lights, because the greater cause is more important than than any one instance of a dude smoking.

-My personal thoughts on self-righteousness?
 When I was a kid I wanted to be a Roman Catholic priest.
-I was excited to be a man of the cloth someday and I was secretly surprised that EVERYBODY didn't share this aspiration (at least among the faithful, which, as a catholic school kid at age 7, was everyone I knew).
+I was excited to someday be a man of the cloth and I remember being somewhat surprised that EVERYBODY didn't share this aspiration.
+At least among the faithful, which,in my community, was sorta everyone.
 To my way of thinking, if you hold a set of sacred beliefs, why wouldn't you aspire to the highest level of sanctity possible?
 I'm not saying everyone would make it there, but to not even aim for the the highest calling would be like playing the video-game of reality and calling it quits after you beat the first mini-boss.
 If eternal salvation was real, it seemed pretty FUCKING important.
 So important, in fact, that it was unfathomable to me that some believers weren't interested in doing God's most important work: rescuing other souls while securing a seemingly guaranteed spot in paradice.